jeremyabbott/Presentations/slides/fsharp-stack-of-happiness.md

 ***

-### Fable-Suave-Scaffold
+### SAFE Stack

 - Full Stack F#
+    - Suave, Azure, Fable, Elmish
 - Edit, Save, Recompile Workflow Throughout
 - Leverages the Elmish architecture on the client with React
 - All you need is dotnet core and VS Code.
 No heavy tooling.
 - the Fable-Suave-Scaffold was extracted from production code running today
-    - Shout out to Steffen Formkman
+    - Shout out to Steffen Forkmann
-        - Paket, Fable-Suave-Scaffold, amazing F#er
+        - Paket, SAFE Stack, brilliant and kind F#er/human

+---

+### Elmish

+- Leverage the "model view update" architecture pioneered by Elm
+- Models define application state
+- Messages declared as cases in a discriminated union

+---

+### OSS Shout Out

+1. Ionide
+1. Suave
+1. Fable
+1. Paket
+1. Fake
+1. Expecto
+1. Canopy

+---

+### Deployment

+- It's really easy to deploy this stack using docker
+- Docker Hub/Azure
+- Docker Cloud/Digital Ocean w/ Linux

 ***